p-Hacking your A/B tests

 - Pictures work better than paragraphs, especially since people hate reading and half of them don’t speak English natively.

-- People are more likely to click things that look like buttons, than that look like links.
+- People are more likely to click buttons than to click links.

 - People from marketing channel X are more likely to be in a Y state of mind, and to be excited by Z.

-Perhaps some ideas already popped into your mind.
+Perhaps some theories already popped into your mind.
 Good!
-Start writing down those theories.
-Then make designs that would work better if that theory were true.
+Write those down.
+Then make designs that would perform better if that theory were true.

-It’s not “shit at the wall” because this time you have a specific Theory of Customer that your shit is designed to test.
+It’s not “shit on the wall” because this time you have a specific Theory of Customer that your wall-shit is designed to test.
 And that makes all the difference:

 The negative result